Statistics (YTD)

 'The Ulcer Index is a technical indicator that measures downside risk, in terms of both the depth and duration of price declines.
 The index increases in value as the price moves farther away from a recent high and falls as the price rises to new highs.
 The indicator is usually calculated over a 14-day period, with the Ulcer Index showing the percentage drawdown a trader can expect from the high over that period.
 The greater the value of the Ulcer Index, the longer it takes for a stock to get back to the former high.'

-• During the last 3 years, the Ulcer Ratio is 4.65 , which is lower, thus better than the value of 10 from the benchmark.
+• During the last 3 years, the Downside risk index is 4.52 , which is smaller, thus better than the value of 10 from the benchmark.

 MaxDD: